arielya2001/CPP_EX4/README.md

 - Iterators throw `std::out_of_range` in the following cases:
     - When dereferencing an iterator equal to `end_*_order()`
     - When incrementing an iterator equal to or beyond `end_*_order()` (both prefix and postfix)
+    - When the container was modified after the iterator was created (based on version tracking)

 #### AscendingOrderIterator